Central points of the double heptagon translation surface are not connection points: Introduction and statement of the results.

-An interesting question is to characterize periodic directions.
-For Veech surfaces, periodic directions, saddle connection directions and directions of parabolic elements of the Veech group coincide.
-For translation surfaces whose trace field is quadratic or $\QQ$, C.~McMullen showed in \cite{Mc03} that the periodic directions are exactly those with slopes in the trace field.
-In higher degree, it is no longer true and the periodic directions are only included in the set of directions whose slope belong to the trace field.
-D.~Davis and S.~Lelièvre looked in \cite{DaLe} at the parabolic directions for the double pentagon surface and characterized them using a gcd algorithm.
-Their results can be extended using the same arguments to the (2n+1)-gon which has a holonomy field of degree $n$ over $\QQ$.
-In this paper we use this algorithm to characterize hyperbolic directions whose slope belong to the trace field for the double $(2n+1)$-gon surface.
-We find explicit examples of such directions for the double-heptagon, a translation surface made of two heptagons with their parallel opposite sides glued together.
-The central points of the double heptagon are the centers of the heptagons.
-A nonsingular point of a translation surface is called a connection point if every separatrix passing through this point can be extended to a saddle connection.
-Our method allows us to prove that central points of the double heptagon are not connection points, see Corollary \ref{Co}.
-We conducted tests for the double-hendecagon $(n = 5)$ as well but we couldn't find hyperbolic directions in the holonomy field, see Conjecture \ref{Conj}, which relates to a conjecture in \cite{HMTY} which states, in the setting of $\lambda$-continued fractions for Hecke groups, that there are no hyperbolic directions in the trace field for $11 \leq 2n+1 \leq 29$.
-Indeed, Veech showed in \cite{Ve89} that the Veech group of the double $(2n+1)$-gon is the Hecke group $H_{2n+1}$ \footnote{for $k \geq 3$, $H_{k} = < ; >$, where $\lambda_k = 2cos(\frac{\pi}{k})$} \footnote{While the Veech group of the double $2n$-gon is a subgroup of order $2$ of the Hecke group $H_{2n}$.}.
-There are several other interesting conjectures in their paper.
-See also \cite{AS09} and \cite{CS13} for related results.
+Before looking at connection points, one needs to understand better parabolic (resp. hyperbolic) directions, that is directions fixed by a parabolic (resp. hyperbolic) element of the Veech group.
+For Veech surfaces, periodic directions, saddle connection directions and directions fixed by parabolic elements of the Veech group coincide.
+For these terms, see the background and \cite{HS}.
+For translation surfaces whose trace field is quadratic or $\QQ$, C.~McMullen showed in \cite{Mc03} that (after a natural normalization) the periodic directions are exactly those with slopes in the trace field.
+When the trace field is of higher degree, it is no longer true and the periodic directions in general form a proper subset of the directions whose slope belong to the trace field.
+D.~Davis and S.~Lelièvre \cite{DaLe} characterized the parabolic directions for the double pentagon surface using a gcd algorithm.
+Their results can be directly extended to the (2n+1)-gon which has a holonomy field of degree $n$ over $\QQ$.